gargpriyank/IBM-Edge-Workshop/README.md

 A sample `terraform.tfvars` file is provided with this example.
 This file creates resources in Dallas region in single zone.
 A multi-zone sample file is available in **multizone** directory.

 > **Note: Please replace the values of the variables as per your project requirement.
-It is advisable to not to commit `terraform.tfvars` file in any
+It is advisable to not to commit `terraform.tfvars` file
-> repository since it may contain sensitive information like password.**
+> since it may contain sensitive information like password.**

 ```hcl-terraform
 project_name                             = "iac-example"